stijn-dejongh/lovecraft_public_domain/raw_converts/he.md

 the shimmering tides where lanterns nodded and glided and deep horns bayed weird harmonies, and itself become a starry firmament of dream, redolent of faery music, and one with the marvels of Carcassonne and Samarcand and El Dorado and all glorious and half-fabulous cities.
-Shortly afterward I was taken through those antique ways so dear to my fancy&mdash;narrow, curving alleys and passages where rows of red Georgian brick blinked with small-paned dormers above pillared doorways that had looked on gilded sedans and panelled coaches&mdash;and in the first flush of realisation of these long-wished things I thought I had indeed achieved such treasures as would make me in time a poet.
+Shortly afterward I was taken through those antique ways so dear to my fancy--narrow, curving alleys and passages where rows of red Georgian brick blinked with small-paned dormers above pillared doorways that had looked on gilded sedans and panelled coaches--and in the first flush of realisation of these long-wished things I thought I had indeed achieved such treasures as would make me in time a poet.